 I recently purchased a new house and have been spending the last month getting it just right.
 It is much smaller than my last home and I’ve got to say, I absolutely love it!
 Less to clean, much easier to manage and it feels like we’ve been there forever.
 It definitely makes me feel like I chose right for my little family.
 It’s a raised ranch, which I’ll admit, I’ve never been in love with, but this house just feels like home.
 It has three bedrooms plus a finished basement, which I turned into my master bedroom.
 I really wanted the kids to be comfortable, so the first thing I did after closing was to paint their rooms and get them set up.
-Olivia requested a pastel bedroom and I was happy to accommodate her.
-She provided this pastel girls bedroom from Sami Says AG as her inspiration.
+Olivia requested a pastel bedroom with multiple pastel colors and I was happy to accommodate her.
+She provided this girl’s bedroom from Sami Says AG as her inspiration.
 Post contains affiliate links.

 I also created a star garland on the Cricut using the pastel cardstock we used on the unicorn artwork and we hung that on her dresser mirror.

 The last DIY project for this room was the DIY Unicorn Dream Catcher.
 It is so simple to make, and looks super cute above her vanity!

 I wrapped a wood hoop in white yarn, added strands of colored yarn to the bottom, and tissue paper flowers to the top, along with a sparkly gold horn I cut on the Cricut.
 Looking for a good tutorial for tissue paper flowers?
 The Craft Patch has the Ultimate Tissue Paper Flower Guide.

 I’m still looking for a rug.
 I’m thinking something soft and plush and most likely neutral, like a light grey carpet.

 I love the fact that we can change out certain accessories and accents and this room should be able to grow with Olivia.
 I don’t love painting, so picking a palette that will last is important to mom!
 HA!